m2osw/advgetopt/README.md

 # Understood Options

-The command line options. that your application understands, are created in a static array.
-By this we mean that it gets created at compile time and the array is just there at runtime.
-(This does not prevent you from creating dynamic command line options, but I do not know of very many software that have command line options changing over time, do you?)
+By default, the command line options understood by your application are found in a static array.
+That array is verified and compiled by the C++ compiler.
+It then gets transferred in a vector at runtime.
+That vector can be completed by command line options found in configuration files.
+You can also dynamically add command line options, although there is rarely a need for such (i.e. the `--help` option is one exception handled by the library where addition help options are added for each group you define).

 The array is built with one entry per option.
-If you have options that make use of different names but have exactly the same result, then you will need multiple entries in your array.
-The additional entries can then make use of the `GETOPT_FLAG_ALIAS` and reference the first entry.
+If you have options that make use of different names but have exactly the same result, then you create multiple entries in your array and mark the additional entries as `GETOPT_FLAG_ALIAS` and reference the first entry.

-Options can be used on the command line, in your environment variable, or in a configuration file.
+Options can be used on the command line, in environment variables, or in configuration files.
 You can select exactly which option is going to apply to what is found on the command line, in the configuration file, or the environment variables using the following flags: